balusio/django-boilerplate/README.md

 - ALLOWED_HOSTS host allowed to use on your environment

 you can check more about enviroment and how to prepare this app to deploy [here](https://www.youtube.com/watch?v=nh1ynJGJuT8)

+## Commands
+Django allow you to use submodule commands extending the `BaseCommand` class, be aware that you need to add this under the folder structure off management/commands under your app !

 # running local:
 ```- docker-compose --env-file .env up``` will use the local docker-compose.yml